TorchUQ/torchuq/README.md

 ```
 predictions, labels = create_example_regression()
 ```
-The example predictions are intentially incorrect (i.e. the label is not drawn from the predictions).
+The example predictions are intentionally incorrect (i.e. the label is not drawn from the predictions).
 We will recalibrate the distribution with a powerful recalibration algorithm called conformal calibration.
 It takes as input the predictions and the labels, and learns a recalibration map that can be applied to new data (here for illustration purposes we apply it to the original data).

 ```